 By inserting needles at carefully selected points, acupuncturists stimulate the flow in the blocked area and restore the balance of yin and yang in the body.

 Western scientists have various theories on acupuncture.
-For example, some believe that it works by activating the central nervous system and causing it to release chemicals that either change how the body experiences pain, or alter the body’s self-regulating system.
+For example, some believe that it works by activating the central nervous system and causing it to release chemicals that either change how the body experiences pain or alter the body’s self-regulating system.

 At her practice, Lisa offers acupuncture therapy for countless ailments and conditions, including:

 Acupuncture can also help with things like addiction control, smoking cessation, chronic fatigue, and bladder dysfunction.
+Some patients even turn to acupuncture for help with allergy symptoms.

 Typically, acupuncture does not hurt.
 In fact, you can barely feel their insertion into the skin.
 During treatment, you may sense a feeling of movement or spreading, or perhaps an achy or heavy sensation.
 Practitioners call this sensation de qi.